ajshephard/fortax-library/README.md

 net = calcNetInc(sys, fam)
 net_desc(net)
 ```
 The output from `net_desc` is identical to that which we saw before.
 The Julia structs defining `fam_t`, `sys_t`, etc. are immutable.
-If you wish to change the fields the user can use [Setfield.jl](https://github.com/jw3126/Setfield.jl), for example.
+If you wish to manually change any of the fields the user can use [Setfield.jl](https://github.com/jw3126/Setfield.jl), for example.